 Meets Saturdays from 10:00 a.m. to 11:30 a.m.

 In the aftermath of the tragedy at Mother Emanuel in 2015 we determined that the University of South Carolina has a unique opportunity to bring our communities together and engage one another in an honest dialogue about race, racism and its impact on defining who we are as a university, state, and country.
 We understood that we couldn’t begin earnest steps toward reconciliation if we weren’t first committed to opening avenues for meaningful conversations that help us to understand one other and the challenges that we face.
 We were led to Dr. Susan Glisson, The William Winter Institute (at the University of Mississippi) and the process for community dialogue that she created called The Welcome Table.

 One of the first steps we took was to begin learning how to facilitate The Welcome Table sessions.
-That work began two summers ago when Dr. Glisson and her partner Mr. Charles Tucker come to South Carolina to train our first facilitators.
+That work began in early 2016 when Dr. Glisson and her partner Mr. Charles Tucker come to South Carolina to train our first facilitators.

 How it Works

 The Welcome Table is a process designed to help create relational trust, unity, teamwork and cohesiveness through a group of community members who want to improve racial relations and other problems in their communities.
 Participants learn better ways to communicate with each other and practice deep listening, which leads to better communication through the telling of our individual stories.

 Stories are central to the Welcome Table process.
 They provide a glimpse into each other’s experiences and hearts which creates a space for deeper learning and cooperation based on our common humanity.